raulinve/Isogeometric-Analysis-with-Deal.II/README.md

 <a name="contributions"></a>
 ### ✍️ Contributors and motivation:

+The author of the codes contained in this repository is **Raul Invernizzi**.

-The development of this project is started as homework for the Mathematical Engineering master courses of "*Advanced Programming for Scientific Computing*" (APSC / PACS) held by Professor L.Formaggia and of "*Numerical Analysis for Partial Differential Equations*" (NAPDE) held by Professor A.M.Quarteroni of the [Polytechnic of Milan](https://www.polimi.it/en/).
+The development of this project is started as homework for the Mathematical Engineering master courses of "*Advanced Programming for Scientific Computing*" (APSC / PACS) held by Professor *L.Formaggia* and of "*Numerical Analysis for Partial Differential Equations*" (NAPDE) held by Professor *A.M.Quarteroni* of the [Polytechnic of Milan](https://www.polimi.it/en/).
-The project was followed step by step by Professor L.Dedè and Post-Doc researcher C.P.Africa.
+The project was followed by Professor *L.Dedè* and Post-Doc researcher *C.P.Africa*.

 The original base code was developed by the authors of the article:
 "*Algorithms, data structures and applications for Isogeometric Analysis with the deal.II library*"